COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 =======================  =====================================================
 ``zsun``                 Sets the metallicity of the Sun which primarily affects
                          stellar winds.
-Note that our wind prescriptions apply a fixed zsun parameter: zsun_wind = 0.019 because the wind prescriptions are calibrated to this value as described in `Vink+2001. <https://ui.adsabs.harvard.edu/abs/2001A%26A...369..574V/abstract>`_
+Note that the wind
+                         prescriptions are calibrated to zsun = 0.019 as described in `Vink+2001. <https://ui.adsabs.harvard.edu/abs/2001A%26A...369..574V/abstract>`_

                          **zsun = 0.014** following `Asplund 2009 <https://ui.adsabs.harvard.edu/abs/2009ARA%26A..47..481A/abstract>`_